jupyterhub/nativeauthenticator/docs/options.rst

 .. code-block:: python

     c.Authenticator.secret_key = "your-key"

-You should customize the email sent to users with
+You should customize the email sent to users with something like

 .. code-block:: python